Open-EO/openeo.org/documentation/1.0/javascript/index.md

 Still, it is recommended to always use the filters in `load_collection` to avoid loading too much data upfront.
 :::

-Now, having the input data ready, we want to apply a process on the datacube.
-By calling a process on the datacube it returns a datacube with the process added to its graph.
+Having the input data ready, we want to apply a process on the datacube, which returns a datacube with the process applied:

 ```js
 var min = function(data) { return this.min(data); };